minprog/pyprog/quality/comments/index.md

     # calculates average of all house numbers
     average_house_no = sum_of_nos / len(house_numbers)

+Obvious candidates for adding a comment are any separate `for` and `while` loops, as well as `if` blocks that make decisions.
+Like above with the `for` loop, you might group it with some of the variables that you need to use inside the loop and then add a comment describing the purpose of the whole block.

 ## Summaries

 Atop your `.py` file you should have multi-line comments